Machine Learning in Survival Analysis

 “…but in this world nothing can be said to be certain, except death and taxes.” - Benjamin Franklin

-A note from Raphael: I wrote my PhD thesis about machine learning applications to survival analysis as I was interested in understanding why more researchers were not using machine learning models for survival analysis.
-Since then I’ve had the pleasure to work with, and advise, researchers across different sectors, including pharmaceutical companies, governmental agencies, funding organisations, and research institutions.
+A note from Raphael: I wrote my PhD thesis about machine learning applications to survival analysis because I was interested in understanding why more researchers were not using machine learning models for survival analysis.
+Since then, I feel that little has changed, even with the rapid rise of generative AI.
+The field continues to lag behind but now with more challenges than ever.
+Over the years, I’ve had the pleasure to work with, and advise, researchers across different sectors, including pharmaceutical companies, governmental agencies, funding organizations, and research institutions.
 I hope that this book continues to help researchers discover machine learning survival analysis and to navigate the nuances and complexities it presents.

 A note from Andreas: FIXME.

-This textbook is intended to fill a gap in the literature by providing a comprehensive introduction to machine learning in the survival setting.
-If you are interested in machine learning or survival analysis separately then you might consider James et al. (2013), Hastie, Tibshirani, and Friedman (2001), Bishop (2006) for machine learning and Collett (2014), Kalbfleisch and Prentice (1973) for survival analysis.
-This book serves as a complement to the above examples and introduces common machine learning terminology from simpler settings such as regression and classification, but without diving into the detail found in other sources, instead focusing on extension to the survival analysis setting.
+This book is intended to fill a gap in the literature by providing a comprehensive introduction to machine learning in the survival setting.
+If you are interested in machine learning or survival analysis separately, then you might consider James et al. (2013); Hastie et al. (2001); or Bishop (2006) for machine learning and Collett (2014) or Kalbfleisch and Prentice (1973) for survival analysis.
+This book serves as a complement to the above works and introduces common machine learning terminology from simpler settings such as regression and classification, but without diving into the detail found in other sources.
+This book is centred on the intersection of the two areas and defining the suitability of different methods and models depending on the availability data.
+For example, given right-censored survival data, when might you consider a neural network instead of a Cox Proportional Hazards model?
+Or given competing risks when tackling a discrimination problem, should you prefer Antolini’s or Harrell’s concordance index?
+Can you even use a machine learning model if you have left-censored multi-state data?
+All these terms and more will be defined in this book to hopefully provide a practical guide to machine learning survival analysis.

-This book may be useful for Masters or PhD students who are specialising in machine learning in survival analysis, machine learning practitioners looking to work in the survival setting, or statisticians who are familiar with survival analysis but less so with machine learning.
-The book could be read cover-to-cover, but this is not advised.
-Instead it may be preferable to dip into sections of the book as required and use the ‘signposts’ that direct the reader to sections of the book that are relevant to each other.
+This book may be useful for Master’s or PhD students who are specializing in machine learning in survival analysis, machine learning engineers looking to solve problems involving censoring, or practitioners familiar with survival analysis but with less applied machine learning experience.
+The book can be read cover-to-cover, but we believe it will be more useful as a reference book for you to dip into as required.

 Part II: Evaluation